Multilevel neural simulation-based inference: Methodology

-while that of the MC estimator is $\text{Cost}({\ell}_{\text{MC}}(\phi);n) = \mathcal{O}(n C_L)$.
+\paragraph{Computational cost.} Let $C_l$ be the computational cost of sampling one $x$ from the $l^\textup{th}$ level generator $G^l_\theta$ and evaluating $f_\phi^l$, and recall that $C_0 < C_1 < \ldots < C_L$.
+Then, the cost of MLMC is \begin{talign*} \text{Cost}({\ell}_{\text{MLMC}}(\phi);n_0,\ldots,n_L) = \mathcal{O}\left(n_0 C_0 + \sum_{l=1}^L n_l \left(C_l + C_{l-1}\right)\right), \end{talign*} while that of the MC estimator is $\text{Cost}({\ell}_{\text{MC}}(\phi);n) = \mathcal{O}(n C_L)$.
 Using solely the high-fidelity generator (as is customary in SBI) would require a large $n$ in order to reasonably estimate $\theta$, thus increasing the total cost.
 However, with multiple lower-fidelity generators available, we can have a different number of simulated samples per level (i.e. we can take $n_0 \neq n_1 \neq \ldots \neq n_L$), and can select $n_0, \dots, n_L$ such that $n_l < n_{l-1}$.
 This allows us to take a much larger number of samples from the cheaper (or low $C_l$) approximations of the simulator, and a much smaller number of samples from the expensive (or high $C_l$) approximations of the simulator, making MLMC particularly attractive for reducing the total computational cost of simulation in neural SBI.

-\paragraph{Extensions.} There are several straightforward extensions of our approach which are not covered above so as to not overload notation, but which we now briefly mention.
+\paragraph{Extensions.} There are several straightforward extensions of our approach which are not covered above so as to not overload notation.
 Firstly, each simulator could have its own base measure $\mathbb{U}^l$, which could be defined on spaces $\{\mathcal{U}^l\}_{l=1}^L$ of different dimensions.
 This is not a problem since we could simply consider $\mathbb{U}$ to be the tensor product measure and $\mathcal{U}$ to be the corresponding tensor product space, in which case all equations above remain valid.
-However, to ensure the best possible performance, it will still be essential to seed match random numbers where there is overlap; see \citet[Ch.
-8]{Owen2013book} for more details on the use of common random numbers.
+Similarly, the parameter space may differ across simulators.
+However, to ensure the best possible performance, it will still be essential to seed-match random numbers where there is overlap; see \citet[Ch.
+8]{Owen2013book} for more details on the use of common random numbers, and \Cref{sec:experiments} for a study of this issue for multilevel neural SBI.

 Secondly, although our discussion has pertained to {multilevel-NLE} and multilevel-NPE so far, it is straightforward to extend the MLMC approach to other neural SBI methods such as neural ratio estimation \citep{Hermans2020, Durkan2020, miller2022contrastive}, score-based NPE \citep{Geffner2023}, flow-matching NPE \citep{wildberger2023flow}, and GAN-based NPE \citep{ramesh2022gatsbi} since these are all based on objectives which can be expressed as MC estimators.